Jack Welch, Legendary CEO Of General Electric, Dead At 84

 "When I last saw him, what I remember most vividly was when he asked me, 'So how exactly are you running the company?'
 Jack was still in it — committed to GE's success."

 Welch's legacy has grown more complicated in the two decades since his retirement.
-GE has struggled, and its market value today is about a quarter of what its was at the peak.
+GE has struggled, and its market value today is about a quarter of what it was at its peak.

 GE was one of the 12 companies in the Dow Jones Industrial Average when it was created in 1896, but it was booted from the blue chip index in 2018.